overblog/GraphQLBundle/Resources/doc/definitions/resolver.md

     `addition` mutation can be access by using `App\GraphQL\Mutation\CalcMutation::addition` or `add` alias.

-    You can also define custom dirs using the config:
+    You can also define custom dirs using the config (Symfony <3.3):
     ```yaml
     overblog_graphql:
         definitions: